Alastier07/piso-net-project/README.md

-# Piso Set - Arduino Powered
+# Piso Net - Arduino Powered

-Welcome to the Peso Set project!
+Welcome to the Peso Net project!
 This simple yet powerful system allows you to handle peso transactions using Arduino technology.

 ## Features